mts/custom-calendar/README.md

 - `npm run watch-css`
 Compiles CSS into SASS and watches styling changes executing `npm run build-css && node-sass-chokidar src/ -o src/ --watch --recursive`

-- `npm run storybook`
+- `npm run start-storybook`
 Runs Storybook<br>
 Runs Storybook and shows all available components and their stories.
-Open [http://localhost:9009](http://localhost:9009) to view it in the browser.
+Open [http://localhost:3003](http://localhost:3003) to view it in the browser.

 - `npm run build-storybook`
-Export Storybook as a static app to `storybook-static` folder.<br>
+Export Storybook as a static app to `.storybook-static` folder.<br>

-- `npm test`
+- `npm run deploy-storybook`
-Launches the test runner in the interactive watch mode.
+`Deploy static website in the .storybook-static` folder to GitHub pages.<br>

 - `npm run eject`
 Ejects `create-react-app` and exposes `react-scripts`.